 February 12th, 2010

-Tortilla is probably the most common food in Spain – the ingredients are cheap and easy to come by and the omelette itself is delicious.
+Tortilla is probably the Spanish national dish – the ingredients are cheap and easy to come by and the omelette itself is delicious.
 Tortilla can be served hot or cold as a main course, it can be chopped into little pieces as a tapa and it’s used as a sandwich filling when sliced.
 It’s a normal sight to see people going to work at 7am with a long bocadillo de tortilla, wrapped in aluminium foil – a bocadillo is a sandwich made with a baguette.

 The most basic tortilla is made with just egg and fried potatoes, though on the whole, I’ve found onion and potato to be usual.
 However, you will find an amazing array of variations, with fillings such as, peppers, spinach, courgettes, ham, chorizo, etc. It’s quite a skill in itself making a regular tortilla – getting a perfect layer of filling in the middle requires lots of practice.